Katharine Hepburn: Final years and death

 Hepburn stated in her eighties, "I have no fear of death.
 Must be wonderful, like a long sleep."
-Her health began to deteriorate not long after her final screen appearance, and she was hospitalized in March 1993 for exhaustion.
+She was hospitalized in March 1993 for exhaustion, and her health began to deteriorate not long after her final screen appearance.
 In the winter of 1996, she was hospitalized with pneumonia.
 By 1997, she had become very weak and was speaking and eating very little, and it was feared she would die.
 She showed signs of dementia in her final years.
 By 2000, she was regarded by her niece to be a "private person".
 In July 2001, she was admitted to a hospital for pneumonia and a urinary tract infection.
 In May 2003, an aggressive tumor was found in Hepburn's neck.
 The decision was made not to medically intervene, and she died from cardiac arrest on June 29, 2003, at the Hepburn family home in Fenwick, Connecticut.
 She was buried in Cedar Hill Cemetery in Hartford.
 Hepburn requested there be no memorial service.

 Hepburn's death received considerable public attention.
 Many tributes were held on television, and newspapers and magazines dedicated issues to the actress.
 American president George W. Bush said Hepburn "will be remembered as one of the nation's artistic treasures".
 In honor of her extensive theatre work, the lights of Broadway were dimmed for the evening of July 1, 2003.

 In 2004, in accordance with Hepburn's wishes, her belongings were put up for auction with Sotheby's in New York City.
-The event garnered $5.8 million, which Hepburn willed to her family.
+The auction garnered $5.8 million, which Hepburn willed to her family.